 Private day tours to Positano prices start at around €400 per person, which includes an English-speaking driver and faster travel time.
 Boat tours to Positano cost around €300 per person for a group of two people, and include high-speed train ride in Rome, as well as snacks.

 Fornillo is the second largest beach in Positano after Spiaggia Grande.
-The 300-meter beach can be reached by foot from Spiaggia Grande in just 10-15 minutes.
+The 300-meter beach can be reached by foot from Spiaggia Grande.
 The distinctive feature of Fornillo Beach is the two ancient watchtowers that are positioned on either end of the beach.

-If it’s nature you’re seeking on your Positano day tour from Rome, the Path of Gods' scenic trail is around 8 kilometers long and takes around half a day to complete.
+If it’s nature you’re seeking on your Positano day tour from Rome, the Path of Gods' scenic trail is around 8 kilometers long.
 The hike offers outstanding views of the rugged coastline and passes through historic towns.

 Photography lovers will want to head to Spiaggia Grande on their Positano excursion to capture the most famous shot on the Amalfi Coast.
-This is the largest and most popular beach in Positano, and is surrounded by mouthwatering seafood restaurants.
+This is the largest and most popular beach in Positano.
 You can also rent sunbeds on the beach for between €20 and €25 per day.

 Positano becomes a ghost town during the winter months.
 Despite the mild temperatures (for Europe) that range between 5 and 12 degrees Celsius, almost everything from restaurants to hotels is closed during January and February.